Additional College Policies and Resources

 - Parent Notification: Correspondence from the student conduct officer to the responsible student's parents or guardians regarding violation(s) of the College Alcohol and/or Drug policy.
 All correspondence with parents and guardians will be conducted in compliance with FERPA.

 Student Organization Sanctions

 Sanctions may be imposed upon a student organization that has been found in violation of campus regulations as follows:

-- Sanctions listed above in Article VIII, Section 1.
+- Sanctions listed above in Article VII, Section 1.